Dog lying in the gras

 Gloves as a protective measure

 Disposable gloves provide good protection against pathogens carried by ticks, which can enter the human bloodstream through injured skin.
+This risk arises if the tick is crushed and your skin, particularly on your fingertips, comes into contact with the tick's bodily fluids.5,6

 In order to remove the tick quickly, the infected animal must remain calm.
 This is easier said than done as it’s not always easy to keep dogs and cats still, especially when they are subjected to an unusual 'intervention'.
 Ideally, a second person should be present to help keep the animal still and calm or distracted with a few treats.

-Applying tweezers correctly
+Using tweezers correctly

 Disinfecting the bite site